Guardianship Annapolis Family Law Firm Helping Clients Understand Their Case

 The following two types of guardianship are recognized in Maryland:

-• Guardian of the person: the guardian makes decisions regarding the minor or disabled health care and living arrangements.
+• Guardian of the person: the guardian makes decisions regarding the minor or disabled individual’s healthcare and living arrangements.

-• Guardian of the property: the guardian makes decisions regarding the minor or disabled finances.
+• Guardian of the property: the guardian makes decisions regarding the minor or disabled individual’s finances.

 An individual can be appointed guardian of the person, property, or both.